 After riding into the mining camp, the crew sat down at a faro game, where they lost heavily.
 Convinced the game was crooked, they pulled their guns, taking back what they had lost and then some.
-Bob and Emmett fled to California, where their younger brother Bill was a successful farmer and rancher.
+Bob and Emmett then fled to California, where their younger brother Bill was a successful farmer and rancher.

-In September, 1890, Grat was arrested for stealing horses, but was later released for lack of evidence.
+In September 1890, Grat was arrested for stealing horses but was later released for lack of evidence.
 Grat lost his job as a Deputy Marshal for conduct unbecoming an officer, but he still worked as a posse man for other deputy marshals in the area for a time.
 Later, he too, left Indian Territory, joining his brothers in California.

 Bill’s anger with the railroad is thought to be one of the reasons the brothers decided to rob a Southern Pacific train headed to Los Angeles on February 6, 1891.
 Prior to this robbery, Bill had not been in trouble with the law at all.
-Bill, along with Bob, Grat and Emmett attempted to hold up the train at Alila, California, but this first attempt at train robbery was a fiasco.
+Bill, along with Bob, Grat, and Emmett attempted to hold up the train at Alila, California, but this first attempt at train robbery was a fiasco.
 While Bill kept the passengers from interfering by shooting over their heads, the others forced the engineer to show them the location of the cash-carrying express car.
 When the engineer, a man by the name of George Radcliffe, tried to slip away, he was shot and killed.